canonical/maas/docs/maascli.rst

 ----------

-Before the API will accept any commands from maas, you must first login.
-To do this, you need the API key which can be found in the user interface.
+Before the API will accept any commands from maas, you must first log in.
+To do this, you need an API key for your MAAS account.
+A key was generated for you as soon as your account was created, although you can still generate additional keys if you prefer.

+The key can be found in the web user interface, or if you have root privileges on the region controller, retrieved from the command line.

-Login to the web interface on your MAAS.
-Click on the username in the top right corner and select 'Preferences' from the menu which appears.
+To obtain the key from the web user interface, log in and click on your user name in the top right corner of the page, and select 'Preferences' from the menu which appears.

 .. image:: media/maascli-prefs.*